fodela/BackEnd_notes/deployment.md

 - name of the resource, as `myUdacityVPC`
 - type of resource, as `'AWS::EC2::VPC'`
 - Property fields, such as `CidrBlock`, and `EnableDnsHostnames`

+#### What is a stack?

+When you run your CloudFormation template either using a CLI or the web-console, a group of resources gets created in the cloud.
+For example, the group of resources could comprise a VPC, one or more EC2 instances, S3 buckets, IAM roles, or any other AWS resource.

+This collection of resources that get created using a single script, is considered a one-logical entity called a stack.
+It means you can create, update, or delete a stack in just a single command.